-I started Left Bank four years ago after spending 40+ hours a week at Sony Music putting my Journalism and Marketing degrees to work—helping artists make more money than I probably will have by retirement.
-At the time, I was also submitting a crap load of short stories and novels to magazines and contests, and getting rejection after rejection; I was also seeing my best friends in bands strive to make ends meet while doing what they love, sometimes for an audience of 10 (which in my opinion, 10 who love you is better than 100 who sit talking to each other or trolling Tinder, but I digress).
-All of these things hit a climax, some time in 2014 as I was crossing the Brooklyn Bridge, and I decided to create a magazine // safe space for artists to share their work and get their stuff out there.
-Beyond Left Bank, I’m a Senior Copywriter for a global media company, and do some music marketing freelance stuff on the side (also known as Stockholm Syndrome).
-Side note: my graduate school thesis is on the semiotics of street art, so while Left Bank is primarily music stuff, I enjoy curating street art and visual art pieces as well (and literature, of course!).
+I started Left Bank four years ago after spending 40+ hours a week at Sony Music putting my Journalism and Communication degrees to work, and helping artists make more money than I will have by retirement.
+At the time, I was also submitting a crap load of short stories and novels to magazines and contests, and getting rejection after rejection; I was also seeing my best friends in bands strive to make ends meet while doing what they love.
+All of these things hit a climax, in the spring of 2014, as I was crossing the Brooklyn Bridge, and I decided to create a magazine // safe space for artists to share their work and get their stuff out there.

 I graduated from a publishing course in 2016 and immediately moved to New York to work in editorial.
 I buzzed with excitement on the train into the city, but soon started drowning in the anxieties of starting a new life.
 It’s funny how hard it is to leave the comforts of home, even if that is exactly what you are trying to do.
 It’s even funnier how losing communities affect you in a deeper way than losing a physical place.
 I never regretted moving and starting a new life for myself, but my God, working in book publishing didn’t touch me the way music did.